a-voityuk/ToogleKeyboard/documentation/index.md

-# togglekeyboard Module
+# tooglekeyboard Module

 ## Description

 TODO: Enter your module description here

-## Accessing the togglekeyboard Module
+## Accessing the tooglekeyboard Module

 To access this module from JavaScript, you would do the following:

-    var togglekeyboard = require("ct.tooglekeyboard");
+    var tooglekeyboard = require("ct.tooglekeyboard");

-The togglekeyboard variable is a reference to the Module object.
+The tooglekeyboard variable is a reference to the Module object.

 ## Reference

 TODO: If your module has an API, you should document the reference here.

-### togglekeyboard.function
+### tooglekeyboard.function

 TODO: This is an example of a module function.

-### togglekeyboard.property
+### tooglekeyboard.property

 TODO: This is an example of a module property.